Lining Pro.com Technical Brief

 Condition Grade vs Risk Score

 In asset management, many owners think in terms of likelihood of failure and consequence of failure.
-PACP condition data can help estimate likelihood of failure, but consequence depends on location, depth, service area, environmental sensitivity, traffic impact, emergency access, and customer impact.
+PACPTMTMTMTMTM condition data can help estimate likelihood of failure, but consequence depends on location, depth, service area, environmental sensitivity, traffic impact, emergency access, business interruption, and customer impact.

 | Term | Meaning | Example |